lsarra/rmi/README.md

 ![Sketch](figures/sketch.jpg)

-Usual Mutual Information can't be used in this contex, because it would always diverge for any choice of the feature.
+Usual Mutual Information can't be used in this context, because it would always diverge for any choice of the feature.
 This is due to the deterministic dependence of the feature with the high dimensional variable.
 The mere addition of noise to mutual information to regularize the divergence is not enough to solve the problem: there is no guarantee that the optimal feature is not affected by the noise.

 That's the reason why Renormalized Mutual Information should be used in the context of deterministic and continuous functions of random variables.
 Please refer to the [paper](https://arxiv.org/abs/2005.01912) for more information.